Do Large Language Models know what humans know?: Method

+We used GPT-3 \textit{text-davinci-002} to estimate the distributional likelihood of different passage completions.
+GPT-3 \textit{text-davinci-002} is based on GPT-3 \textit{davinci} \citep{brown2020language}, a 175B unidirectional LLM trained on hundreds of billions of tokens of text from the web, books, and wikipedia.
+GPT-3 \textit{text-davinci-002} (hereafter GPT-3) is additionally fine-tuned on requests to follow instructions and performs better on a variety of tasks than the original GPT-3 \textit{davinci} \citep{openaimodels}.
 We elicited from GPT-3 the log probability of each possible location (Start vs. End) at the end of each passage version, equal to the log probabilities of those locations in a free-response completion.
 Where a location comprised multiple tokens we summed the log probabilities.
-We accessed GPT-3 Davinci through the OpenAI API.
+We accessed GPT-3 through the OpenAI API.
 Using the Log-Odds Ratio, $\textrm{log}(\textrm{p}(\text{Start})) - \textrm{log}(\textrm{p}(\text{End})$), higher values indicate larger relative probabilities of the Start location.
+Each passage version was presented to GPT-3 independently and the model was not updated during inference so it did not learn across trials.